Seeing topological entanglement through the information convex: Summary and discussion

 \section{Summary and discussion}

-We have presented a new derivation of $\ln d_{a}$ contribution to the von Neumann entropy from looking into certain information theoretic consistency of information convex structure.
-The information theoretic consistency is from the strong subadditivity and certain conditional independence in the ground state of topologically ordered system.
-Certain topological way of encoding the fusion theory in the information convex is assumed.
-Especially, we assume that fusion multiplicities are coherently encoded in the information convex of 2-hole disk.

-The idea of the proof generalizes to gapped boundaries.
-A derivation of $\ln d_{\alpha}$ entropy contribution from boundary topological excitation $\alpha$ is presented.
-Also follows from this method are certain constraints of the fusion theory, identifying the fusion probabilities and certain bound on the circuit depth of unitary string operators.
+We have presented a derivation of the $\ln d_{a}$ contribution to the von Neumann entropy by looking into the information-theoretic consistency of the information convex structure.
+The information-theoretic consistency is from the strong subadditivity and the conditional independence in the ground state of topologically ordered systems.
+A certain topological way of encoding the fusion theory in the information convex is assumed.
+Notably, we assume that fusion multiplicities are coherently encoded in the information convex of a 2-hole disk.
+The proof generalizes to gapped boundaries.
+A derivation of the $\ln d_{\alpha}$ entropy contribution from boundary topological excitation $\alpha$ is presented.
+Also following from this method are certain constraints of the fusion theory, identifying the fusion probabilities and a linear bound on the circuit depth of non-Abelian unitary string operators.

-This derivation points to a new perspective of the origin of the universal properties of a topologically ordered system, namely the consistency with quantum mechanics of the many-body system.
-The progress presented in this paper is rudimentary in the sense that it requires quite a few assumptions.
-It would be desirable to find simpler conditions from which the set of assumptions in this paper are derived.

-We believe this work extends our tool box and provide us with a logic generalizable to 3D topoloigcal orders which has potentially linked or knotted loop-like excitations.
-Because gapped boundaries are special cases of gapped domain walls, it is natural to think about a generalization of this method to the study of gapped domain walls \cite{2012CMaPh.313..351K}.
-Furthermore, because the generic gapped domain walls between two topological ordered phases is closely related to anyon condensation \cite{2014NuPhB.886..436K}, this may further allow us to study certain properties of anyon condensation.
+This derivation points to a different perspective of the origin of the universal properties of a topologically ordered system, namely the consistency with quantum mechanics of the many-body system.
+We believe that the initial steps presented in this work could be further developed in two directions.
+First, the assumptions may be simplified.
+A new theoretical framework may emerge in this direction.
+Second, we expect the key method to apply to a broader physical context.
+We expect that this work will extend our toolbox and provide us with a logic generalizable to 3D topological orders which have potentially linked or knotted looplike excitations.
+Because gapped boundaries are special cases of gapped domain walls, it is natural to think about a generalization of this method to the study of gapped domain walls \cite{2012CMaPh.313..351K,2019PhRvB..99o5134M}.
+Furthermore, because the generic gapped domain walls between two topologically ordered phases are closely related to anyon condensation \cite{2014NuPhB.886..436K}, this may further allow us to study properties of anyon condensation.